Lyes14/CAA_Nestle_Project/README.md

 ## 🚧   Project Description
 Our project aims to develop an integrated indoor/outdoor weather monitoring system using M5Stack IoT devices and sensors, complemented by a cloud-based dashboard.
 By leveraging the capabilities of these devices and cloud services, we aim to provide users with comprehensive weather data and alerts, empowering them to make informed decisions and stay prepared for changing weather conditions.

+Useful links:

-Link to the streamlit app : https://frontend-app-vm2g7tx3va-oa.a.run.app/
+URL of the streamlit app : https://frontend-app-vm2g7tx3va-oa.a.run.app/

+URL of the youtube video : https://youtu.be/1upg-Ny6C_8

+URL of the repository : https://github.com/Lyes14/CAA_Nestle_Project

 ### 🔑 Key Components: